PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

     - It's a radio button.
 Values are: Banking & Investment
     - Default `Banking` option is selected.
 - Account
     - For Banking, its alphabetically sorted dropdown of Checking type banking account of the selected investor.
+Dropdown shows account nickname, Bank name and last 4 digit of account number with pipe separated.
+Like `{Account Nickname} | {Bank / Company Name} | {Last 4 digits of Account number}`.
     - For Investment,  it is an alphabetically sorted dropdown of Accounts of the selected investor.
+Dropdown shows the last 4 digit of the investment account number with pipe separated.
+Like `{Account Name} | {Last 4 digit of account number}`.
 - One investor will have only one fund.

 ### UI Rule